top of page

 • In 2019, just prior to the COVID-19 pandemic, 19.86% of adults experienced a mental illness, equivalent to nearly 50 million Americans (every 1 out of 5).

-• Studies estimate that a whopping 22 percent of Oklahomans suffer some form of mental illness, which is the third-highest rate in the U.S.
+• Studies estimate that 22% of Oklahomans suffer some form of mental illness, which is the third-highest rate in the U.S.

 • Over half of adults with a mental illness do not receive treatment, totaling over 27 million adults in the U.S. who are going untreated.